sourcejs/sourcejs-tpl-middleware/README.md

 # SourceJS Plugin template

 Demo of basic SourceJS Middleware structure.
+Read more about Middleware development in docs http://sourcejs.com/docs/api/plugins.

 Compatible with [SourceJS](http://sourcejs.com) ~0.4.0.

+To create new SourceJS Middleware, we recommend using the official generator - https://github.com/sourcejs/generator-sourcejs.

 ## Middleware install instructions example